-- Whose oven reached the highest temperature?
-What was that temperature? - Whose oven melted the marshmallows and the chocolate? - Does it make a difference to use actual sunlight compared to light from a lamp?
+- Whose oven got to the highest temperature? - Whose oven melted the marshmallows and the chocolate? - Does it make a difference to use actual sunlight compared to light from a lamp?
 Why or why not? - What else could you cook using a solar oven?